earnestaddae/get_ready/README.md

 ## Get Ready Rails
-**Get Read Rails** is a simple rails template which may useful in starting your next project.
+**Get Read Rails** is a simple rails template which may be useful in starting your next project.

 ## Assumption
 This template is useful only for **Rails 6.1+** apps